 - Be gentle on your body.
 When I trained for the Susan G. Komen 3-Day in 2011, I walked MILES and MILES every week.
 I did not lose an ounce.
 But after it was over, I immediately lost 8 lbs.
 I asked my trainer what was up with that?
 He said I had been overtraining (more cortisol).
 When I stopped, the weight came off.

 The message here is that flogging your body with more workouts isn’t the answer.
-Add in some yoga or a contemplative practice or try gentle exercise like walking to tame your cortisol levels.
+Add in some yoga or a contemplative practice or try gentle exercises like walking to tame your cortisol levels.

 Using these 3 practices is a great start toward achieving your weight goals because unless you conquer cortisol, your efforts will feel like slogging through molasses.
 If you want to go deeper, it’s possible to map out your daily cortisol pattern to help you target your management efforts.
 This can be done with a simple saliva test.
 Knowing your baseline allows you to track the effectiveness of changes you make and tweak your plan if needed.